ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 Automatic Offset Calibration
 ============================

-In the 4.0 releases of Ardupilot, an automatic offset learning feature is available.
+In the 4.0 releases of ArduPilot, an automatic offset learning feature is available.
 The :ref:`COMPASS_LEARN<COMPASS_LEARN>` parameter determines how this feature works.

 - If set to 3, the offsets will be learned automatically during flight, be saved, and this parameter reset to 0.
 Position control modes (Loiter, Auto, etc.) should not be used while the offsets are being learned.